New Jersey man accused of trying to hire "cannibal cop" to kidnap woman

 Valle, nicknamed the "cannibal cop" by New York media, was accused of targeting women whose names were discovered in a file on his computer.

+No money ever changed hands and prosecutors have not said why the kidnapping plot discussed in February had not materialized by the time Valle was arrested eight months later.

-In November, Valle pleaded not guilty and said he was merely engaged in online fantasy role play.
+Valle said he was merely engaged in online fantasy role play and pleaded not guilty in November.
+His trial is set to begin later this month.

-Vanhise was charged with one count of conspiracy to commit kidnapping.
-He was expected to appear in court Friday afternoon.
-His attorney, Alice Fontier, did not immediately return a call for comment.
+Vanhise, a married New Jersey mechanic with two young children, was charged with one count of conspiracy to commit kidnapping.
+He appeared briefly in federal magistrate court late Friday in jeans and a black T-shirt.
+A bail hearing was scheduled for Monday.

-The emails between the two men "read like a script from a bad horror film," Manhattan federal prosecutor Preet Bharara said Friday in a statement.

-"Could we do 4?"
-Vanhise asked Valle in an email last February, according to the complaint.

-"I am putting my neck on the line here ... $5,000 and you need to make sure that she is not found," Valle responded.
-"She will definitely make news."
+His court-appointed attorney, Alice Fontier, said Vanhise has been meeting with federal prosecutors since October, when Valle was arrested.

-Valle's estranged wife tipped off authorities after she discovered a disturbing file on his computer, a law enforcement official said at the time.
+Valle's estranged wife tipped off authorities after she discovered a disturbing file on his computer, a law enforcement official said.

 The file, called "Abducting and Cooking: A Blueprint," contained the names and pictures of at least 100 women, and the addresses and physical descriptions of some of them, according to court documents.